This page is about yarn and fiber.

 Also called gauge, size is important (stop snickering).
 I’ll list them from largest to smallest.

 These gauges are self explanatory.
 Big, thick, squishy yarn, good for some kinds of hats and scarves and such.
 Not good for anything where the texture or pattern is very complicated, as the chunkiness obscures it.
+Currently Gnomespun doesn’t have a Chunky base, though I could likely get one if you have a request.
+If I get many requests, I’ll carry it regularly.

 Laceweight (joked about as “frog hair”) is used… for lace!
 Shock and amazement, I know.
+I don’t currently dye a laceweight for the shop, but I have ready access to a lovely 50/50 Silk/Merino laceweight I can dye if you want.

 Note: There are some few knitters who prefer one weight to another on principle.